MiCA Crypto License for CASP: All-in-One Licensing Services

 3. Regulatory Review & Approval

-Once submitted, the national regulator conducts a comprehensive review to ensure the CASP meets MiCA requirements.
+Once the application is submitted, the national regulator conducts a comprehensive review to ensure the CASP meets the MiCA requirements.
 The review process typically includes:

-The review process can take several months, depending on the complexity of the application and regulatory workload.
+The review process may take several months, depending on the complexity of the application and regulatory workload.

 4. License Issuance & Compliance Monitoring

-Once the application is approved, the CASP receives a MiCA license, granting it the ability to operate legally across all EU member states.
+Once the application is approved, the CASP receives a MiCA license, granting them the ability to operate legally across all EU member states.
 However, the license comes with ongoing compliance obligations, including:

 Non-compliance may result in penalties, operational restrictions, or license revocation, making continuous regulatory monitoring essential.